Sami Yusuf: Notable tours and concert performances

 Playing in Farum Arena, Denmark, Grugahalle in Germany, and De Doelen in the Netherlands, Yusuf introduced his forthcoming album, Wherever You Are.
 He performed in Azerbaijan for the first time in 2006, for the second time in 2015 (14–15 March), and 22 March 2017 in Heydar Aliyev Palace in Baku, 250,000 people attended his performance in Taksim Square in Istanbul to see Yusuf perform in 2013.
-Yusuf has played across four continents, packing venues such as Wembley Arena in London, Shrine Auditorium in Los Angeles and The Velodrome in Cape Town, South Africa.
+Yusuf has played across four continents, packing venues such as Wembley Arena in London, Shrine Auditorium in Los Angeles ,The Velodrome in Cape Town, South Africa and the Concertgebouw in Amsterdam (with the Amsterdam Andalusian Orchestra).
 He sings in English, Arabic, Turkish, Persian, Azerbaijani, Malay and Urdu and is backed by a range of both classical and ethnic instruments.
 Yusuf also performed in Washington, D.C.

 Yusuf performed in Dubai for the first time in December 2016.
 He premiered the song "Glorification", inspired by the poetry of His Highness Shaikh Mohammad Bin Rashid Al Maktoum, Vice-President and Prime Minister of the UAE and Ruler of Dubai.

 Humanitarian work

-Since early in his professional career, Yusuf has participated in humanitarian initiatives by performing benefit concerts, releasing charity singles, and acting on behalf of organizations to relieve suffering and poverty.
-In response to the 2010 Pakistan floods that wreaked havoc in the country and affected 20 million lives in the summer of 2010, he promptly released a charity single entitled "Hear Your Call", performed in English and Urdu, to raise funds for the displaced Pakistanis in a joint-effort with the UN-sponsored charity organization Save the Children.
+Since early in his professional career, Yusuf has participated in humanitarian initiatives by performing benefit concerts, releasing charity singles, and acting on behalf of organisations to relieve suffering and poverty.
+In response to the 2010 Pakistan floods that wreaked havoc in the country and affected 20 million lives in the summer of 2010, he promptly released a charity single entitled "Hear Your Call", performed in English and Urdu, to raise funds for the displaced Pakistanis in a joint-effort with the UN-sponsored charity organisation Save the Children.

 In 2014, he was appointed "UN Global Ambassador" for the World Food Programme.

 Personal life

 Sami spoke of his background as "diverse" and cited this as evidence for his "tendency to bring people together".
+He is a Sunni Muslim.

 Sami Yusuf married in c.
 2005.
 His wife is of German origin and had converted to Islam before she met Yusuf.

-Religious and political views

-Sami Yusuf has gained widespread popularity throughout the Muslim world for his spiritual music.
-But artists like him and Maher Zain have faced some opposition from conservative Muslims who deem music impermissible.
-In 2006, British journalist and convert to Islam Yvonne Ridley wrote an article criticising Yusuf for displaying patriotic sentiments at his concerts and supporting the Metropolitan Police's recruitment of British Muslims, writing that "If he is so proud to be British, why is he living in the great Middle Eastern democracy of Egypt?"
-In response, Sami wrote an open letter extensively discussing his stance on music and the modern art industry in general from both an Islamic jurisprudence perspective and a social one.
-The response was commended by several commentators.

-In a previous interview, Yusuf described himself as generally apolitical.
-Later in 2017, he wrote an open letter criticizing the Trump Muslim ban.
-Quoting First they came, Yusuf emphasized solidarity between the Western and Muslim worlds and opposed Trumpism.